 Wildlife Crossing Design

-There are numerous wildlife crossing designs to suit both aquatic and terrestrial species movement, as well as habitat and hydrological connectivity.
-Structure types may include upland and wetland bridges, box culverts, and large drainage pipes.
+There are numerous wildlife crossing designs to suit both aquatic and terrestrial species movement and habitat connectivity.
+Structure types include wildlife underpasses such as bridges extended over wetland, floodplains and natural areas, and enlarged box culverts, and drainage pipes under roadways.
+Wildlife overpasses are bridges designed to connect wildlife habitat and animal paths over a roadway.
 Appropriately designed fencing is also needed to exclude animals from the roadway and funnel them to the crossing structure.
-Signage to alert people of wildlife crossings may also be useful in areas of heavy animal use near underpass structures.
+Signs to alert people of wildlife crossings can prevent car accidents in areas of heavy animal use and near underpass structures.

 - Lake Jackson Culvert System Study (Florida State University) – study investigating the effectiveness of drift fences around roadways to prevent road mortality of reptiles and amphibians.